yanncauchepin/Minesweeper/README.md

 ## To do list ##

 - [ ] Add a IA tool to iteratively solve the minesweepper.
 More especially for the graphical user interface version.
+- [ ] Explain the victory condition and failure condition in the usage README file.

 ### shellGame ###